mhavey/marklogic/uml2es/examples/movietalk/README.md

 The Eclipse project for Papyrus is in data/MovieTalkPapyrus.
 If you would like to view/edit it in Eclipse, import both this project and the profile Eclipse project at [../umlProfile/eclipse/MLProfileProject](../../umlProfile/eclipse/MLProfileProject).

+The Eclipse project is in data/DeclarativeCity.
+If you would like to view/edit it in Eclipse, import both this project and the profile Eclipse project at [../umlProfile/eclipse/MLProfileProject](../../umlProfile/eclipse/MLProfileProject).

 ## How to run:

 Our project uses gradle.
 Before running, view the settings in gradle.properties.
 Create a file called gradle-local.properties and in this file override any of the properties from gradle.properties.